The IWSCC logo: A triangular pattern made up of smaller triangles in shades of blue, orange, and green.

 Since Joining the IWSCC team in 2022, Alex has demonstrated his jack-of-all-trades nature and love for the ways we communicate, always exploring new avenues for growth.

-As Community Development Manager, Alex supports the ways the IWSCC grows through event coordination, program design, marketing, and outreach.
+As Programs & Communications Manager, Alex supports the ways the IWSCC grows through event coordination, program design, marketing, and outreach.

 Photo: Jennifer Magee.
 Jennifer is a white, middle-aged woman.
 She has short hair in a cropped style, coloured a vibrant red.
 She smiles warmly with matching red lipstick, and wears a black blouse.